-If you have aspirations to be a Zookeeper, a Veterinary Nurse, a Dog Trainer or any career in the Animal industry, then our Animal Studies course is the perfect qualification to help you start your career.
-Where better to study than in our industry leading Animal Management Centre on our Aireville Campus in Skipton.
+If you have aspirations to be a Zookeeper, Veterinary Nurse, Dog Trainer or any career in the Animal industry, then our Animal Studies course is the perfect qualification to help you start your career.
+Where better to study than in our industry-leading Animal Management Centre on our Aireville Campus in Skipton.

 Our industry-leading Animal Management Centre is a sensational extension to our high-quality provision for Animal Studies students.
 The Animal Unit at Craven College has a wide range of species including reptiles, amphibians, fish, birds, mammals and invertebrates, plus quarantine and isolation rooms.
 There is a dedicated dog exercise area and grooming room, outdoor and indoor aviaries, outdoor runs for ducks, hens, geese and rabbits, and a wildlife area.